 Press release from Super Shot:

-This new policy of implementing a small fee for service, together with continued support from donors and partners, will help assure the long-term viability of the program.
 Super Shot operates an independent reduced cost immunization program that serves children in Allen and surrounding counties with family friendly hours and convenient locations.
 Last year, 12,243 children received more than 41,000 immunizations through this program.
 Have questions about Super Shot locations?
-Call 424-7468 or view the Super Shot clinic schedules on-line.
+Call 424-7468 or view the Super Shot clinic schedules at.